okube-ai/laktory/docs/api/grants.md

-Each grant model allows a set of privileges to a principal and operate on a securable object.
-More details on privileges available [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-privileges.html#privilege-types).
+Each grant model allows a set of privileges to a principal and operate on a securable object.2 More details on privileges available [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-privileges.html#privilege-types).

 ::: laktory.models.CatalogGrant